crypto101/book/building-blocks.rst

 HKDF
 ~~~~

-The HKDF, defined in RFC 5869:cite:`rfc5869` and explained
+The HKDF, defined in RFC 5869 :cite:`rfc5869` and explained
-in detail in a related paper:cite:`hkdf`, is a key
+in detail in a related paper :cite:`hkdf`, is a key
 derivation function designed for high entropy inputs, such as shared
 secrets from a Diffie-Hellman key exchange.
 It is specifically *not*
 designed to be secure for low-entropy inputs such as passwords.